tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'COMPLETE'
+nan

 ### Label

-'COMPLETE'
+'A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are present and sufficiently comprehensive for use.'

 ## Controlled Value

-'COMPLETE'
+'These can be used to include data for Quality Assurance.
+These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.'

 ### Type

 NamedIndividual

+## Superclass

+'COMPLETE'

 ### Definition

-'A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are present and sufficiently comprehensive for use.'
+'COMPLETE'

 ### Comment

-'These can be used to include data for Quality Assurance.
-These can be asserted, for example by bdqffdq:Measures of bdqffdq:MultiRecords where all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset are bdqffdq:COMPLIANT.'
+'COMPLETE'

 ********************